-Tactile Ground Surface Indicator dimensional measurement is the capture of measured data for tactile Ground Surface Indicators (TGSIs) to verify conformity with AS/NZS 1428.4.1 and related provisions of the National Construction Code.
+Tactile Ground Surface Indicator dimensional measurement involves capturing data for tactile Ground Surface Indicators (TGSIs) to verify compliance with AS/NZS 1428.4.1 and the deemed-to-satisfy provisions of the National Construction Code.
 The data capture records numeric values for truncated cone diameters, cone heights, centre-to-centre spacing, module and tile dimensions, base abutment heights and, where required, luminance contrast measurements, together with photographic evidence and material and finish details.
 These measurements are recorded to defined tolerances and presented in a table, along with annotated images suitable for product certification, procurement records and integration with asset registers.
 Consistent, auditable measurement data supports product specifications and provides a defensible audit trail for decisions made by manufacturers, transport authorities, building surveyors and developers.

-Equal Access’s TGSI Dimensional Measurement consulting service provides accurate, independent measurements and assessments of TGSI’s by an ACA-accredited access consultant for dimensional compliance of tactile ground surface indicators as detailed in AS/NZS 1428.4.1.
+Equal Access’ TGSI Dimensional Measurement consulting service provides accurate, independent measurements and assessments of TGSIs by an ACA-accredited access consultant to verify dimensional compliance of tactile ground surface indicators (TGSIs) as detailed in AS/NZS 1428.4.1.

-At the start of the service, Equal Access will work with the client to confirm the scope of work, the appropriate sampling size, and the specific standard clauses to be assessed.
-Using a range of measurement devices, including a calibrated Tristimulus Colourimeter and industry best practice techniques, repeatable and defensible measurements will be recorded and processed to determine full compliance or otherwise with the requirements of the standard.
+At the start of the service, Equal Access will work with the client to confirm the scope of work, the appropriate sample size, and the specific standard clauses to be assessed.
+Using a range of measurement devices, including a calibrated Tristimulus Colourimeter, and industry best-practice techniques, repeatable and defensible measurements will be recorded and processed to determine full compliance with the requirements of the AS standard.

-The critical performance criterion is the luminance contrast between the TGSI and the surrounding surface, measured in accordance with the Standard.
-To enable specifiers to do this, we can provide Light Reflectance Values (LRVs) as measured to AS 1428.4.1.
+The critical performance criterion is the luminance contrast between the TGSIs and the surrounding surface, measured in accordance with the Standard.
+To enable specifiers to do this, we can provide Light Reflectance Values (LRVs) measured in accordance with AS 1428.4.1.
 We also record any deviations from the manufacturer’s data sheet and any design factors that could affect the product’s long-term performance under different environmental conditions.

-Our experience to undertake a Standard Verification service is often requested by manufacturers who wish to have verified certain aspects of the technical files associated with their products, by architects/specifiers/design teams who wish to ensure that products supplied will perform to specified requirements once installed, and by assets owners/certifiers who require an independent and evidence based audit of performance against the requirements of a standard for statutory or contractual purposes.
+Our experience to undertake a Standard Verification service is often requested by manufacturers who wish to have certain aspects of the technical files associated with their products verified, by architects/specifiers/design teams who wish to ensure that products supplied will perform to specified requirements once installed, and by assets owners/certifiers who require an independent evidence-based audit of performance against the requirements of a standard for statutory or contractual purposes.
 We do not endorse products.
 Our role is to provide measured evidence, interpret this against the relevant Standard and offer practical advice on remediation where required.

-Don’t hesitate to get in touch with us to discuss your specific requirements, and we can advise you on sample sizes, whether we need to perform laboratory luminance measurements and how we can deliver the information to suit your asset management or knowledge graph infrastructure.
+Contact us to discuss your specific requirements.
+We can advise you on sample sizes, whether we need to perform laboratory luminance measurements or onsite testing and how we can deliver the information to suit your asset management or knowledge graph infrastructure.

 A recent update to The Disability (Access to Premises – Buildings) Standards 2010 (DAPS) came into effect on November 23, 2024.
 Among the changes was the inclusion of a reference t...